-Original Medicare can be paired with a Medicare Supplement and/or a Medicare Part D plan.
+Original Medicare can be paired with a Medicare supplement insurance plan and/or a Medicare Part D plan.
 These types of plans can give you additional benefits that aren’t covered by Part A or Part B.

 Before you choose Medicare coverage, it’s important to consider what benefits you need and how much you want to spend.

 Each type of plan outlined below can help cover health care expenses that are not covered by Medicare.

 - Medicare Advantage (MA) plans include Part A and Part B benefits in one plan.
 MA plans often include prescription drug coverage (MA-PD).
 MA plans cannot be combined with Medicare supplement insurance plans, Cost or Part D plans.

 - Medicare supplement insurance plans, sometimes called Medigap, help cover costs after Medicare Part A and Part B have paid their portion of your costs.
 There are several plans available and they are offered by private companies.
 Not all companies offer the same plans and each plan provides different levels of coverage.
 Medicare supplement insurance plans can be combined with Medicare Cost or Part D plans, but not Medicare Advantage.

 - Medicare Cost plans are only available in certain areas in the U.S. Cost plans help pay Medicare Part A and Part B deductibles and coinsurance.
 Companies offering Cost plans have options that provide different levels of coverage.
 Cost plans may offer Part D riders or can be paired with a stand-alone Part D plan.